PYTHON

 Python and Operator: The Logical AND in Python

 The and operator is a logical operator in Python to evaluate multiple conditions in expressions.
+It's one of the core python logical operators used in syntax for combining conditions.

 How to Use the Python and Operator